Hotmoka/hotmoka/README.md

 other Hotmoka node.

-Remember that we have already published our nodes online, by using the `Moka init-tendermint` and `Moka init-memory` commands.
+Remember that we have already published our nodes online, by using the `moka init-tendermint` and `moka init-memory` commands.
 Here, however, we want to do the same operation in code.

 Create a class `Publisher.java` inside package `runs` of the `runs` project,